Drumelzier

 Drumelzier (/drəˈmɛljər/), is a village and civil parish on the B712 in the Tweed Valley in the Scottish Borders.

-The area of the village is extensive and includes the settlements of Wrae, Stanhope, Mossfennan and Kingledoors.
+The area of the village is extensive and includes the settlements of Stanhope and Kingledoors.
 To the north is Broughton and to the south the road passes Crook Inn to Tweedsmuir.
 Powsail Burn (also called Drumelzier Burn) runs through Drumelzier to become a tributary of the River Tweed.
 Stobo Castle hotel and health spa are in the area, as is Dawyck Botanic Garden, one of three "Regional Gardens" of the Royal Botanic Garden Edinburgh.

 History

 Toponymy

 The name is recorded as Dunmedler (circa 1200); Dumelliare (1305); Drummeiller (1326); Drummelzare (1492) and Drummelzier (1790).
 The name may derive from the Gaelic for 'bare hill'.
 Alternatively, it has been suggested that the village may be named after Meldred, a sixth-century petty king or chieftain who features in literary accounts of post-Roman Britain and may have had his power base at Tinnis Castle.

 Drumelzier is pronounced /drəˈmɛljər/.
 This is due to the original Scots spelling, Drumelȝier, containing the letter yogh, which was later erroneously confused with the tailed z.